paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/utility/pvf-host-and-workers.md

    this case.
 3. **Artifact missing:** The prepared artifact might have been deleted due to operator error or some bug in the system.
-4. **Job errors:** For example, the worker thread panicked for some indeterminate reason, which may or may not be independent of the candidate or PVF.
+4. **Job errors:** For example, the job process panicked for some indeterminate reason, which may or may not be independent of the candidate or PVF.
 5. **Internal errors:** See "Internal Errors" section.
 In this case, after the retry we abstain from voting.